 A community innovation webinar series focused on systems change and collaboration.
 Insights, practical frameworks, examples and case studies delivered by leading community change experts from across Aotearoa and beyond.

-Using practical examples and real-life stories, our next webinar will explore the notion of: feed each other – grow our community.
+Using practical examples and real-life stories, our panel of speakers explored the notion of: feed each other – grow our community.

 From community gardens to urban farming, developing system-wide approaches is now a mainstream conversation!

 Catch up on the conversation: watch the webinar recording and download presentation slides below.

 Community-led action plays a critical role in enabling wellbeing and helping make Aotearoa the best place in the world for children and young people, alongside appropriate support services.

 Working in authentic, participatory and innovative ways many locally-led initiatives are weave these multiple strands so their village is better able to nurture and support their own.

 Decades of international research and indigenous wisdom tells us that positive outcomes for children, families, whānau and communities are interconnected.